grimmelm/ctech404/ctech401/module_2/e6_program_output/exercise_specs.md

 You would like to create a program to print the number 5, but the 5 key is broken!
 Write a program that finds another way to print the number 5.
-(Hint: use expressions)
+(Hint: use expressions) Save your value to variable x and use the print function to print x to the screen.

 ## Any Unique Requirements or Notes?